kassymart/ME405/README.md

 We implemented our sensor based on the interfacing information provided in the Pololu website.
 In lab 4, the line sensor was able to read black and white datums based on the discharging times of the RC sensors.
 Then, we would normalize the readings with the values of the white and black datums.
 Lastly, we calculate the centroid of the sensor readings to then be able to adjust the motor efforts based on the error in centroid location.
 Unfortunately, the line sensor was not consistent enough to work properly for our final term project due to a multitude of resons, namely the variations in room lighting and the reflectivity of the game track surface.

-**IMU**
+**Inertial Measurement Unit**

-We used a BNO055 IMU (Inertial Measurement Unit) sensor to detect changes in orientation and measure headings, Euler angles, angular velocity, and the yaw rate.
+We used a BNO055 Inertial Measurement Unit (IMU) sensor to detect changes in orientation and measure headings, Euler angles, angular velocity, and the yaw rate.
 The BNO055 IMU integrates a 3-axis accelerometer, a 3-axis gyroscope, and a 3-axis magnetometer, providing comprehensive orientation data.

 **Bump Sensor**